Brent Wong

 Brent Wong (born 1945) is a New Zealand surrealist painter and music composer.

 Early life

-Originally from Otaki, Wong's family moved to Wellington in 1949, where he has subsequently lived.
+Originally from Ōtaki, Wong's family moved to Wellington in 1949, where he has subsequently lived.
 As a child, he had difficulty reading, which led him towards drawing as an alternative means of self-expression.

 Art career

 Wong's first solo exhibition was in 1969 at the Rothmans Gallery in Wellington when he was 24.
 The exhibition "excited extravagant critical attention: and overnight established the previously unknown Brent Wong as an important painter in the local context."